codeceptjs/CodeceptJS/docs/basics.md

 ![architecture](https://codecept.io/img/architecture.svg)

 All helpers share the same API so it's easy to migrate tests from one backend to other.
-However, because of difference in backends and their limitations, they are not guarantted to compatible between each other.
-For instance, you can't set request headers in WebDriver or Protractor, but you can do so in Puppteer or Nigthmare.
+However, because of difference in backends and their limitations, they are not guaranteed to be compatible with each other.
+For instance, you can't set request headers in WebDriver or Protractor, but you can do so in Puppteer or Nightmare.

 Please note, you can't run tests by different helpers at once.
 You can't use some APIs from WebDriver and some from Nightmare.
-You should **pick one helper, as it definses how tests are executed.** If requirements change it's easy to migrate to another, but don't use few helpers at once.
+You should **pick one helper, as it defines how tests are executed.** If requirements change it's easy to migrate to another, but don't use few helpers at once.
 It's just not possible.

 A helper should be enabled in main config.
 Configuration (like base url) should be provided as well: